Your Nearest Location:

 • D is for diameter (larger than a pea)

-• E is for evolving (changing over a period of days or weeks)
+• E is for evolving (changing over days or weeks)

 Although all types of skin cancers or precancers mentioned should be examined and treated by a skilled dermatologist or skin care specialist, they are listed here in order from the least to most serious.
-Even so, since skin cancers are often difficult to distinguish from benign skin irregularities, as well as from one another, it is crucial to have a trained and experienced provider examine and evaluate your skin as part of your normal health routine.
+Even so, since skin cancers are often difficult to distinguish from benign skin irregularities and one another, it is crucial to have a trained and experienced provider examine and evaluate your skin as part of your normal health routine.

-BSI’s offices are designed to treat all types of skin problems, both health-related and cosmetic, from acne and rosacea to enlarged pores and wrinkles.
+BSI’s offices are designed to treat all types of health-related and cosmetic skin problems, from acne and rosacea to enlarged pores and wrinkles.
 Nevertheless, one of the most important concerns that BSI skin care specialists have is protecting your skin from skin cancer.
-We recommend you please come in to have a skin cancer screening at least annually, or more frequently if you are at especially high risk or already have a history of skin cancer.
+We recommend a skin cancer screening at least annually or more frequently if you are at especially high risk or already have a history of skin cancer.

-Book an Appointment by clicking here to select the time and day which is most convenient for you.
+Book an appointment and select the time and day which is most convenient for you.

 Get care today.